My Crazy Sexy Self Care Planner

 Plan, Act, Repeat

 When it comes to long-term solutions, creating new habits is key.
 Guess what?
 I wasn’t born drinking green juice, but after years of practice it’s a daily do.
 When you want to embark on something new, especially something as important as self care, set yourself up for success.
 Make a do-able plan (not an epic novel!), and stick to it.
 Having a clear picture of what you’re going to do before you actually do it will make the changes much easier.

 Planning my success is how I run my health and my business.
 CEO-a-go-go!
 Whether you’re committing to going for a quick run in the mornings, taking a ten-minute walk outside on your lunch break or accepting the fact that yoga is more your workout style than P90X, knowing your goal and how you’re going to fit it into your nutty schedule is important.

 To get you started, I created this downloadable Self Care Planner just for you.
-Get yours here!
+Get yours below!

-Get more handy guides + recipes straight to your inbox:
+Download your self-care planner PDF + get more handy guides straight to your inbox:

 In the planner, you’ll get a snapshot of what a week of nourishing your mind, body and spirit will look like, along with a few suggestions to get you started.
 You’ll also get an affirmation from me each day, and space to plan your self-care goals for the morning, afternoon and evening.
 At the end of each day, I’ve created space for you to write about how taking care of your glorious self feels.